Partitioning

 Despite the advantages of partitioning, not all tables are good candidates for its application.
 Also, the more partitions you create — the slower cluster management can become in the future.
 The following are the conditions under which partitioning can improve the performance of data queries.
 Use partitioning if all or most of these points can be applied to your database:

 1. There is a large table of facts.
 Large fact tables with millions of rows are good candidates for partitioning.
-On the other hand, smaller tables with thousands records or less are unlikely to impact query performance significantly.
+On the other hand, smaller tables with thousands of records or fewer are unlikely to impact query performance significantly.

 2. You are not satisfied with the current performance of data queries.
 Apply partitioning to the table only if queries against this table are far slower than required.
 This is a general condition for all performance tuning initiatives.